The affine Yangian of $\mathfrak{gl}_1$ revisited: Abstract

 \section{Abstract}

-The affine Yangian of $\gl_1$ was recently introduced by Maulik-Okounkov in~\cite{MO}.
-In this article, we provide a loop realization of this algebra arising naturally from the geometric actions.
-The similarity of the representation theories of this algebra and of the quantum toroidal algebra of $\gl_1$ is explained by generalizing the results of~\cite{GTL} to this setting.
+The affine Yangian of $\gl_1$ has recently appeared simultaneously in the work of Maulik-Okounkov~\cite{MO} and Schiffmann-Vasserot~\cite{SV3} in connection with the Alday-Gaiotto-Tachikawa conjecture.
+While the presentation from~\cite{MO} is purely geometric, the algebraic presentation in~\cite{SV3} is quite involved.
+In this article, we provide a simple loop realization of this algebra which can be viewed as an ``additivization'' of the quantum toroidal algebra of $\gl_1$ in the same way as the Yangian $Y_h(\g)$ is an ``additivization'' of the quantum loop algebra $U_q(L\g)$ for a simple Lie algebra $\g$.
+We also explain the similarity between the representation theories of the affine Yangian and the quantum toroidal algebras of $\gl_1$ by generalizing the main result of~\cite{GTL} to the current settings.